Mozzo1000/InstPakg/README.md

 InstPakg
 ========
-InstPakg is a interactive python script were the user can easily install preselected applications and other software available on the Ubuntu operating system.
+InstPakg is a interactive python script were the user can easily install preselected applications and other software available on a few different unix-like operating systems.
 It uses .json files located in the .instpakg folder in your home directory to install the applications listed if so selected.

 Supported package managers & distributions
 ---------------------------